 Water quality in the county's marine and inland waters, and groundwater in the county should be protected from degradation.
 Degraded waters should be restored within the drainage basins of designated commercial marine aquaculture areas, or areas of significant recreational shellfish harvesting.

-Landowners in drainage basins feeding aquaculture growing waters should be eligible for the Open Space Tax Program, if they undertake conservation measures to protect water quality.
+Consider the possibility for landowners in drainage basins that feed aquaculture growing waters to be eligible for the Open Space Tax Program, if they undertake conservation measures to protect water quality.

+Support Tribal access to traditional fish and shellfish harvest areas.

+Encourage the location, design, and operation of aquaculture activities in a manner that supports long-term beneficial use of the shoreline and protects and maintains shoreline ecological functions and processes.

 RELATIONSHIP TO THE SHORELINE MASTER PROGRAM: